Nuffle-Labs/data-availability/README.md

 A blob submission can be verified by:

 - taking the NEAR transaction ID from Ethereum for the blob commitment.
-- Ask the light client for an inclusion proof for the transaction ID or the receipt ID if you're feeling specific; this will give you a Merkle inclusion proof for the transaction/receipt.
+If you're feeling specific, Ask the light client for inclusion proof for the transaction ID or the receipt ID; this will give you a Merkle inclusion proof for the transaction/receipt.
 - once you have the inclusion proof, you can ask the light client to verify the proof for you, or advanced users can manually verify it themselves.
 - armed with this knowledge, rollup providers can have advanced integration with light clients and build proving systems around it.

-In the future, we will provide extensions to light clients such that non-interactive proofs can be supplied for blob commitments and other data availability features.
+In the future, we will provide extensions to light clients to supply non-interactive proofs for blob commitments and other data availability features.

 It's also possible that the light client may be on-chain for the header syncing and inclusion proof verification, but this is a low priority right now.

 TODO: write and draw up extensions to the light client and draw an architecture diagram

+### HTTP Sidecar

+This sidecar facilitates all of the NEAR and Rust interactions over a network.
+With this approach, we can let anyone build a rollup in any language and reduce the maintenance effort of a client SDK for every rollup SDK.
+To use it, you can make use of the [go library](./gopkg/sidecar) or any other HTTP client.

+- JsonRPC coming soon.
+- Shareable configs coming soon.

+Deploying it is simple, it all uses the config via the `http-config.json` or can be configured via a PUT to the `/configure` endpoint.

+Endpoints can be viewed [here](https://github.com/Nuffle-Labs/data-availability/blob/adb04fd2ead936948d3fce42caf911c7fa268437/bin/sidecar/src/main.rs#L214).
+We're in the process of creating a `bruno` collection, so only the Plasma endpoints are on there, but feel free to add the other ones if you're adding them - we'd welcome the PR.

+It is OP Plasma-ready.

+Further deployment info can be seen in the [compose file at the root of the repo](./docker-compose.yml)

 ### DA RPC Client

-This client is the defacto client for submitting blobs to NEAR.
+This client has been usurped by the sidecar approach for most rollup SDKs; as such, we recommend using the sidecar from now on, unless you use Rust, you can natively use this crate.
+If there are any dependency incompatibilities, feel free to raise an issue or submit a PR.
+We strive to make our crates as permissive as we can.

 These crates allow a client to interact with the blob store.
-It can be treated as a "black box", where blobs go in, and `[transaction_id ++ commitment]` emerges.
+It can be treated as a "black box", where blobs go in, and `[transaction_id]` emerges.

 The `da-rpc` crate is the rust client, which anyone can use if they prefer rust in their application.
 The responsibility of this client is to provide a simple interface for interacting with NEAR DA.

-The `da-rpc-sys` crate is the FFI client binding for use by non-rust applications.
-This calls through to `da-rpc` to interact with the blob store, with some additional black box functionality for dealing with pointers wrangling and such.

-The `da-rpc-go` crate is the go client bindings for use by non-rust applications, and this calls through to `da-rpc-sys`, which provides another application-level layer for easy interaction with the bindings.

 ## Integrations

 We have some proof of concept works for integrating with other rollups.
 We are working to prove the system's capabilities and provide a reference implementation for others to follow.
-They are being actively developed, so they are in a state of flux.
+They are being actively developed, so they are in flux.

-We know that each rollup has different features and capabilities, even if they are built on the same SDK.
-The reference implementations are not necessarily
+Each rollup has different features and capabilities, even if built on the same SDK.
+The reference implementations are not necessarily "production grade".
-"production grade", they serve as inspiration to help integrators make use of NEAR DA in their system.
+They serve as inspiration to help integrators make use of NEAR DA in their system.
 Our ultimate goal is to make NEAR DA as pluggable as any other tool you might use.
 This means our heavy focus is on proving, submission and making storage as fair as possible.

 Architecture Diagrams can be viewed at [this directory](./docs/)